 Spaghetti Fra Diavolo Pasta

-Bonus: This pasta fra diavolo is breeze to make on busy nights when cooking time needs to be short and snappy.
-Cause let’s be real… who’s got time for crazy & complicated?!
+By nature, it’s a vegetarian recipe, but you can certainly add shrimp, ground beef, or Italian sausage.
+This pasta fra diavolo is a breeze to make on busy nights when cooking time needs to be short and snappy.
+Because let’s be real… who’s got time for crazy and complicated?!

-Ingredients for Fra Diavolo
+How to Make Spaghetti: Ingredients for Spaghetti Fra Diavolo

-- Garlic: 10 whole cloves!!!
+- Fresh Garlic: 10 whole cloves!!!
 Again, don’t be tempted to scale back here.
 Garlic is the backbone of this dish!

 - Crushed Red Pepper Flakes: Feel free to cut back a little bit here, if you want to reduce the heat.